 There must be at least three (3) water containers or sources within trial boundaries for dogs to immerse in.
 Each area shall have water containers approximately 15 min apart for dogs.
 At any time the Handler/Owner or Judge feels the dog is in need of attention or cannot continue due to a possible physical problem that dog may be removed from competition.
 Refer to Pick-up rule for proper procedure on removing a dog from the field.
 It shall be the responsibility of the trial committee to have available a local number for veterinary care if needed.

-Sportsmanship: Any Trial participant who displays unsportsmanlike, childish, sorry or common behavior may be given the gate by the judges or trial officials at any time.
+8 Sportsmanship: Any Trial participant who displays unsportsmanlike, childish, sorry or common behavior may be given the gate by the judges or trial officials at any time.
 Of course constructive criticism delivered at an appropriate time is fine.
-No alcoholic beverages or the consumption thereof, is permitted on trial grounds during the trial hours.
+No alcoholic beverages or the consumption there of, is permitted on trial grounds during the trial hours.
 Any participant who violates this rule shall not be permitted to compete and may be asked to leave trial grounds.

 Scoring is exactly the same as in open class, except derbies are judged less strictly and more on natural ability than open dogs.

 Pups are judged more on potential and enthusiasm and less on finished manners than the older dogs.
 Shooting over the puppies is optional.